 Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

-Partner organisation: Secretariat of Environment and Natural Resources (SEMARNAT)
+Partner organisation: Ministry of Environment and Natural Resources (SEMARNAT)

 Lead executing Agency: Mexican Agency for International Development Cooperation (AMEXCID)